-The RN Service Coordinator attends a quarterly home visit with each waiver participant to evaluate current needs.
-The MFAW Level of Care Determination form and Client Assessment form are completed every six months.
+The Bureau of Special Health Care Needs RN attends a quarterly home visit with each waiver participant to evaluate current needs.
+The Level of Care Determination form is completed every six months.
 A comprehensive assessment is completed annually to determine care needs and medical necessity.
 The same process is used for initial evaluation and reevaluation.